Thermopower across the phase diagram of the cuprate La$_{1.6-x}$Nd$_{0.4}$Sr$_x$CuO$_4$ : signatures of the pseudogap and charge-density-wave phases: Discussion

 \subsection{Pseudogap phase ($p <$~\pstar)}

 In Nd-LSCO, the entry into the pseudodap phase at \pstar, in the normal state at $T \to 0$, has been examined via a number of transport measurements.
 The Hall coefficient \RH~and the electrical resistivity $\rho$, which in a simple model would both be inversely proportional to the carrier density $n$, show a large increase when the doping is reduced below \pstar~\cite{collignon2017}, by a factor of about 5.
 The thermal conductivity $\kappa$, which would be proportional to $n$, shows a drop by the same factor upon crossing \pstar, in $\kappa/T$ in the $T=0$ limit (ref.~\onlinecite{michon2018}).
 (In other words, the Wiedemann-Franz law is satisfied.)
 The present paper now adds the Seebeck coefficient, inversely proportional to $n$~(Eq.~3), which shows a large enhancement at \pstar, by a factor of $\sim 5$ between $p = 0.24$-0.25 and $p = 0.19$-0.22 (Figs.~\ref{Fig4} and \ref{Fig6}(b)).
+We stress that Eq.~3 is used here to interpret the large relative change in $S/T$ at \pstar, not to understand the full amplitude and sign of $S/T$, to which many factors may contribute.

 In Fig.~\ref{Fig7}, we compare $S/T$ and the resistivity $\rho$ in Nd-LSCO at two dopings, above and below \pstar.
-At $p = 0.22$, $\rho(T)$ displays a pronounced upturn at low temperature~\cite{collignon2017} whose onset, taken as the initial upward deviation of $\rho(T)$ from the high-temperature $T$-linear regime (Fig.~\ref{Fig7}(a)), is a standard definition of the pseudogap temperature \Tstar.
+At $p = 0.22$, $\rho(T)$ displays a pronounced upturn at low temperature~\cite{collignon2017} whose onset, taken as the initial deviation of $\rho(T)$ from the high-temperature $T$-linear regime (Fig.~\ref{Fig7}(a)), is a standard definition of the pseudogap temperature \Tstar.
 This signature matches the actual pseudogap opening observed in ARPES measurements~\cite{matt2015} (Fig.~\ref{Fig1}), and is absent at $p = 0.24$ (Fig.~\ref{Fig7}(a)), where there is no pseudogap~\cite{matt2015}.
 As seen in Fig.~\ref{Fig7}(b), an upturn in $S/T$ is observed at low temperature at $p = 0.22$, relative to the slow growth seen at $p = 0.24$, and it starts roughly at \Tstar.
 The two upturns, in $\rho$ and in $S/T$, are two signatures of the pseudogap phase that develops below \Tstar.

 In the $T = 0$ limit, the normal-state values of $\rho$ and $S/T$ display a comparable 5-fold increase between $p = 0.24$ and $p = 0.22$.
 Since (in a simple model) $S/T \propto m^{\star}/n$, $\rho \propto m^{\star}/(n\tau)$, and \RH~$\propto 1 / n$, where $1/\tau$ is the scattering rate, this suggests that it is a change in carrier density that causes the jump of comparable magnitude in the three quantities across \pstar, with negligible change in $1/\tau$.
 Magnetoresistance measurements provide independent evidence that $1/\tau$ does not change significantly across \pstar, since the amplitude of the orbital magnetoresistance (controlled by $\omega_c \tau$) is very similar on both sides of \pstar, whether for $\rho_a$~\cite{collignon2017} or for $\rho_c$~\cite{fang2020}, despite the large change in the absolute value of $\rho_a(T = 0)$~\cite{collignon2017} and $\rho_c(T = 0)$~\cite{cyr-choiniere2010}.